CS448H/assignment2/README.md

 * What block size worked best for you?
 Why might it run slower if the block was smaller or bigger than that?
 * With blocks having different sizes and starting locations in image space, representing indices can quickly become tricky.
 The block size also probably doesn't evenly divide the image.
 How did you design the indexing math to manage this complexity?
 * What throughputs did you measure for the examples?
 How do they compare to previous examples?
 Is this what you expected?
 Why?
-* If we keep increasing the number of iterations in the integrated blur example, is there a point at which you expect one strategy to win out over another?
+* If we keep increasing the number of iterations in the interated blur example, is there a point at which you expect one strategy to win out over another?
 Explain.
 * Unlike previous stages we loaded the input into a temporary block.
 Why is this a good/bad idea?

 ## 5. Writeup